-Debbie Mumford, a mother of three and grandmother of five, lives in southwest Washington with her husband, beloved bull mastiff and ghost-white cat.
+Debbie Mumford, a mother of three and grandmother of five, lives in southwest Washington with her husband and beautiful Dutch Shepherd.
 When the active characters that people her imagination allow, she’s a quilt artist and teacher, and of course, an avid reader.
 (Be sure to check out the Hobbies page for a few pictures of her quilts.)

 Debbie specializes in fantasy and paranormal romance.
 She loves mythology and is especially fond of Celtic and Native American lore.
 She writes about faeries and dragons and other fantasy creatures for adults as herself and for tweens and young adults as Deb Logan.